Cloudxtreme/karacell/README.txt

 An X86 or X64 CPU is required.
 See PORTING for migration to other architectures.

 For Linux, you need GCC.
 For Windows, you need MinGW (http://mingw.org) for the CMD command shell.
-Cygwin is not recommended.
+Cygwin is not supported.
 For MacOS, you need clang.

 NASM 2.09.10 or better is also required (http://nasm.us) for systems with an X86 or X64 CPU.
 On Linux use: